cdap-guides/cdap-etl-guide/StreamToImpala/README.rst

 =====================================================

-The built-in ``cdap-data-pipeline`` system artifact can be used to create a data pipeline that reads from a Batch Source and persists it to a Sink.
-In this example, we will read events from a Stream in batch and use a TPFS Sink to make the data queryable by Impala.
+The built-in ``cdap-data-pipeline`` system artifact can be used to create a data pipeline that reads from a Batch source and persists it to a sink.
+In this example, we will read events from a stream in batch and use the TPFSAvro sink to make the data queryable by Impala.

 The file `config.json <config.json>`__ contains a sample application configuration that you can use to accomplish the above task.
 Our sample application uses these components:

 - The ``cdap-data-pipeline`` system artifact, since we want to perform the pipeline in batch
-- Stream source, configured to read from the *trades* Stream
+- Stream source, configured to read from the *trades* stream
-- TPFSAvro sink, configured to write to the *trades_converted* Dataset
+- TPFSAvro sink, configured to write to the *trades_converted* dataset

 You can create and start the application by using the CDAP CLI (or you can use the Cask Hydrator UI for a more visual approach).